How to Make the Most of the $100 Chase Sapphire Preferred Hotel Credit

 • Automatic Application: There’s no need to manually request the credit.
 As long as your booking meets the criteria, and you pay with your Sapphire Preferred card, the credit will be applied automatically.

-This credit effectively reduces the card’s annual fee from $95 to just $45 if you use it fully each year.
-Combine this with other benefits—like 3x points on dining and 2x points on travel—and it’s clear why the Chase Sapphire Preferred remains at the top of my Best Travel Rewards Cards list.
+This credit effectively reduces the card’s annual fee from $95 to just $0 — and actually puts $5 back in your pocket — if you use it fully each year.
+Combine this with other benefits—like 3x points on dining and gas and 2x points on travel—and it’s clear why the Chase Sapphire Preferred remains at the top of my Best Travel Rewards Cards list.

 Need more tips on maximizing your travel rewards?
 Follow along on Instagram at @vacation_pointers or check out more guides on VacationPointers.com.